How well do you know the presidents and their first ladies? Answer these 10 questions about the first ladies to make your Commander-in-Chief proud.

 On August 24, 1814, the British captured Washington, DC and burned many important buildings, including the White House.
 Dolley Madison enlisted the help of two others to remove the 8-foot tall painting and take it to safety.

 #10.
-Which President's wife was the first to die in the White House?
+Which First Lady was the first to win elected office in her own right?

 Congratulations!
 You know a lot about the First Ladies.